-Mathis not saying much about future as Colts' finale looms
+Mathis announces Colts' season finale will be final NFL game

 If it can happen to them, Mathis knows it can happen to anyone.

-And at age 35, the signs are all there that Mathis could be next.
+And at age 35, the signs were all there that he could be next big game to hit the street.

 After missing 13 games in his first 11 pro seasons, Mathis has missed 19 over the last three, including the entire 2014 season — the first four to serve a performance enhancers suspension for what he claimed was a banned fertility drug, the last 12 after tearing his Achilles tendon.